-The Blur Mask tool, the final tool in the Refine group, softens edges of the mask where you paint; all you need to do is run the tool over the edges you wish to blur.
+The Blur Mask tool softens edges of the mask where you paint; all you need to do is run the tool over the edges you wish to blur.
 Softening the edges on blurred or semi-transparent subjects like hair can make them blend with a new background in a more realistic manner.